Joe Joyce to Reignite Olympic Feud With Filip Hrgovic Following Dillian Whyte Withdrawal

 Joyce was stopped by Zhang twice

-In a further shake-up to the fight card, former cruiserweight world champion Lawrence Okolie has been forced out of his scheduled heavyweight bout against Richard Riakporhe due to an injury sustained in training.
+The “Heavy Impact” card in Manchester also saw other significant developments.
+In a further shake-up to the event, former cruiserweight world champion Lawrence Okolie was forced out of his scheduled heavyweight bout against Richard Riakporhe due to an injury sustained in training.
+It remained unclear at the time whether Riakporhe would stay on the card.

 Adeleye beat dacres in 80 seconds